 Most people don’t think about their electrical panels (otherwise known as a breaker box) much.
 And if you aren’t experiencing any problems there is probably no need to think much about them.
 However, if your home was built before 1990 you may want to do a little investigation to make sure your home is safe and an outdated panel isn’t posing any hidden problems for your home.
 There are four types of panels that are either unsafe or could pose problems as you add electronics or appliances to your home.

 Federal Pacific Electric

 Federal Pacific Electric (FPE) panels were installed in homes built between the 1950s and 1980s.
 These panels will have the Federal Pacific Electric or Stab-Loc (name brand of circuit breakers) engraved somewhere on the panel.
 After research in response to thousands of electrical fires reported electricians determined that these panels fail to do exactly what they were created for trip breakers when unsafe conditions surface.
 The breakers in these panels fail to trip when the circuits become overloaded or short out.
 Also, homeowners and other contractors reported that the breakers fail to cut power when switched off creating electrocution hazards to workers doing maintenance on the electrical system.

 Zinsco panels although defunct now still appear in many older homes.
 Some Zinsco panels melt circuit breakers.
 When the circuits become overloaded or short the breakers melt the wires, in turn, starting fires in the home.
 Zinsco will be somewhere on the panel.
-Also, be weary of GTE-Sylvania or Sylvania panels many of these are rebranded Zinsco panels.
+Also, be wary of GTE-Sylvania or Sylvania panels many of these are rebranded Zinsco panels.
 This is not true for all GTE-Sylvania or Sylvania panels, so to be sure have a certified electrician inspect the panel before replacement.

 The next two panels are not a problem on their own and when originally produced worked well.
 Other factors have contributed to the danger of the panels.
 Either age or the ever-increasing use of electricity in homes has deemed the next two unsafe.